Position

 Responsibilities:

-• Develop and execute community strategies to enhance engagement and growth.
+• Develop and implement community management strategies to grow and engage the brand's online community.

 Qualifications